emlyon/makerstime/Tutorial_01_Eng.md

 # **How to Make the Drone Arm :**

+Go on the website [Tinkercad](https://www.tinkercad.com/)
+Create an account then on the Dashboard select "Create new design"

 ## **Step 1: Create a cylinder**

 Slide the orange cylinder from the right side panel onto the workplane.